How to grow an avocado tree?

 In winter, your avocado tree will not like the cold and dryness of the heating in the house.

 We water less in winter and it is important to let it dry out between waterings.

 If you make it that far, congratulations!

-You can prune your avocado tree so that it grows better.
-When the stem reaches about 20 cm, we can cut an 8 cm of stem.
+You can prune your avocado tree so that it develops better.
+When the stem reaches about 20 cm, you can cut an 8 cm of stem.
 By cutting off the top of the stem, its horizontal growth is stimulated.

 Preferably, it is pruned at the end of winter or at the beginning of spring.